How to Create a Winning Sales Process (+ Free Template)

 - Eliminates guesswork: A fixed formula leaves little room for guesswork as agents know what is expected of them.
 This decreases instances of oversight since they are familiar with everything they need to do to close a deal or make a sale.

-Best Practices to Improve Your Sales Process
+Best Practices to Improve Your Selling Workflow

-- Regularly address sales process bottlenecks: Figure out the average time a deal spends in a certain sales pipeline stage and see if there are delays or bottlenecks causing it.
+- Regularly address selling process bottlenecks: Figure out the average time a deal spends in a certain sales pipeline stage and see if there are delays or bottlenecks causing it.
 For example, deals may be idling in the stage of sending a proposal due to your lengthy internal approval process.

-- Constantly review your business performance: A good benchmark to evaluate the effectiveness of your sales stages is its direct impact on your profits.
+- Constantly review your business performance: An excellent benchmark to evaluate the effectiveness of your sales stages is its direct impact on your profits.
 Assess your business performance on a monthly basis to see if there are improvements you can make.
 For example, your sales workflow may be missing a stage for lead nurturing, which could have a direct impact on the number of sales that you are able to close.

 Bottom Line